 Working Groups Met Virtually over Spring, Summer to Prepare Plan 2030

-Last Fall, the Office of Environmental Stewardship began the rigorous planning process for Plan 2030, a more robust sustainability plan launching next year.
+Last Fall, the Office of Sustainability began the rigorous planning process for Plan 2030, a more robust sustainability plan launching next year.
 Campus content experts – faculty, administrators, and students – formed five cross-functional, multi-disciplinary working groups to generate content in the areas of Energy, Transportation, Sustainable Events, Sustainable Design and Construction, and Retail Tenant Alignment.

 The working groups met periodically through the final months of 2019 and early 2020, until the COVID-19 pandemic shifted all work from in-person to virtual.
 Despite the new ways of working, all five groups continued their efforts, culminating in a presentation to the Senior Sustainability Advisory Committee (SSAC) at the end of April.